 Report a damp or mould issue

-When you report the problem, try to tell us:
+When you report the problem, tell us:

 • When you first noticed it